liabifano/hogwild-python/README.md

 source activate hogwild-python
 ```

-All definitions about the coordinator address, nodes addresses and parameters related with SGD execution are in the file `settings.py`
+All definitions about the coordinator address, nodes addresses and parameters related with SGD execution are in the file `settings.py`.
+We assume that at least two workers will be started.

 To generate the proto classes (definition of message between nodes and coordinator), run the following command inside the hogwild folder:
 ```bash